Taufik Seidu

-Taufik Seidu Zanzi Awudu (born 20 January 2008) is a footballer who plays as a midfielder for Atlético Madrid.
-Born in Ghana, he is a Spain youth international.
+Taufik Seidu Zanzi Awudu (born 20 January 2008) is a footballer who plays as a midfielder for Atlético Madrileño.
+Born in Ghana, he is a youth international for Spain.

 Early life

 Seidu was born in Accra, Ghana in 2008.
-He moved to Malaga, Spain, at a young age.
+He moved to Málaga, Spain, at a young age.

 Career

 As a youth player, Seidu joined the youth academy of Spanish La Liga side Atlético Madrid.
 He captained the Spain national under-17 football team.

 Style of play

 Seidu mainly operates as a midfielder.
 He has been described as a "midfielder with a strong stride and good ball handling".